 Training Opportunities

-Personnel trained in our laboratory are exposed to a variety of behavioral protocols, including Pavlovian and operant procedures, as well as techniques in small animal surgery, brain microinjections, and HPLC analysis of biogenics.
-All procedures are approveed by the Institutional Animal Care and Use Committee (IACUC) and they conform to NIH Guides (1996).
-Our laboratory has strong collaborative ties with a number of faculty in the Medical Center as well as the College of Pharmacy, which allows for a wide range of allied experience, including training in human behavioral pharmacology, neurochemistry and pharmacology.
+Personnel trained in our laboratory are exposed to a variety of behavioral protocols, including Pavlovian and operant procedures, as well as techniques in small animal surgery, and brain microinjections.
+We have recently added western blot analysis, immunohistochemistry, and immunofluorescence techniques.
+All procedures are approved by the Institutional Animal Care and Use Committee (IACUC) and they conform to NIH Guides (2011).
+Our laboratory has strong collaborative ties with a number of faculty in the Colleges of Medicine and Pharmacy, which allows for a wide range of allied experience, including training in human behavioral pharmacology, neurochemistry and pharmacology.

 GRADUATE TRAINING

 is designed to train students to become independent researchers and teachers.
 Publications are emphasized, as well as grant-writing for students interested in research-oriented careers.
-All graduate students working in Bardo's Laboratory must enroll and be accepted by the Behavioral Neuroscience and Psychopharmacology (BNP) Ph.D. program in the Department of Psychology.
+All graduate students working in Bardo's Laboratory must enroll and be accepted by the Cognitive Neuroscience Ph.D. program in the Department of Psychology.
 In this program students gain broad knowledge in the general theoretical principles and technical approaches used to investigate the neurobehavioral and psychopharmacological mechanisms of alcohol and drug abuse.
-Students enrolled in this Ph.D. program may work with faculty using either animal models (quail, mice or rats) or human subjects to conduct a variety or studies utilizing many levels of analysis including cell culture models, neurochemical assays, developmental toxicology, classical conditioning of drug effects, operant conditioning, human behavioral pharmacology, and cognitive approaches to behavior.
+Students enrolled in this Ph.D. program may work with faculty using either small animal models or human subjects to conduct a variety or studies utilizing many levels of analysis including cell culture models, neurochemical assays, developmental toxicology, classical conditioning of drug effects, operant conditioning, human behavioral pharmacology, and cognitive approaches to behavior.
 Students are expected to concentrate in at least one level of analysis, although, multi-level of analysis is strongly encouraged

 POSTDOCTORAL TRAINING